Cloud 9

 generous gifts from Susan Tiss and Barbara & Gerald Goldberg

-Teri Lee Thomas (Maud / Lin) is delighted to make her third appearance on The Rogue stage, having previously appeared as Madame Lebrun in The Awakening and Lady Millicent Bruton in Mrs Dalloway.
-A regional theatre veteran, she has enjoyed diverse roles across four decades in seven states.
-Credits span Shakespeare, classics, contemporary and new plays, musicals, TV, film.
-Some highlights: Titania in A Midsummer Night’s Dream, Gertrude in Hamlet, Mistress Page in The Merry Wives of Windsor, Margaret in Much Ado About Nothing, Lady Bracknell in The Importance of Being Ernest, Mrs. Hardcastle in She Stoops to Conquer, the title role in Shaw’s Candida, Creon in Oedipus the King, Countess de Lage in The Women, and Jacob Marley, Christmas Present and Fezziwig in multiple productions of A Christmas Carol.
-Musicals include Fraulein Schneider in Cabaret, Ruth in The Pirates of Penzance, Mrs. Higgins in My Fair Lady, Miss Tweed in Something’s Afoot, Yente in Fiddler on the Roof, Mrs. Medlock in The Secret Garden, Doatsey Mae in The Best Little Whorehouse in Texas.
-Her favorite role was Josie in A Moon for the Misbegotten.
-Some of the theater companies she has worked with include Village Theatre, Taproot Theatre, Seattle Children’s Theatre, Harlequin Productions, Texas Shakespeare Festival, Seattle Shakespeare, Oregon Cabaret, Oregon Repertory Theatre, Montana Shakespeare, Seattle Gilbert & Sullivan, SecondStory Rep and TV’s Northern Exposure.
-Up next: Miss Lynch in Grease at Village Theatre in Seattle.
+Teri Lee Thomas (Maud / Lin) is delighted to return to The Rogue, after playing Madame Lebrun in The Awakening and Lady Bruton in Mrs Dalloway.
+A regional theatre veteran, she’s enjoyed diverse roles across four decades in seven states.
+Credits span Shakespeare, classics, new plays, musicals, TV, film.
+Select highlights: Titania in A Midsummer Night’s Dream, Gertrude in Hamlet, Mistress Page in Merry Wives of Windsor, Lady Bracknell in The Importance of Being Earnest, Josie in A Moon for the Misbegotten, Shaw’s Candida, Creon in Oedipus, Countess de Lage in The Women, Jacob Marley, Christmas Present and Fezziwig in productions of A Christmas Carol.
+Select musicals: Cabaret, Pirates of Penzance, My Fair Lady, Something’s Afoot, Fiddler on the Roof, Secret Garden, Best Little Whorehouse in Texas.
+Notables: Village Theatre, Taproot, Seattle Children’s Theatre, Harlequin Productions, Texas Shakespeare Festival, Seattle Shakespeare, Oregon Cabaret, Oregon Repertory Theatre, Montana Shakespeare, Seattle Gilbert & Sullivan, TV’s Northern Exposure.
+Next: Miss Lynch in Grease, Seattle’s Village Theatre.

 Teri Lee Thomas’ performance is supported in part by